delacruzreuben25-sketch/To-Do-List-App/README.md

       * The screen updates to show your new item instantly.

    2. Marking as Done: You click the checkbox.
-      * The app tells the server, "Task #123 is now complete."
       * The server updates that specific task's status.

    3. Reminders: If you set a time, the system runs a timer in the background.
 When the time hits, it pushes a notification to your phone.